npoluactova/portfolio/README.md

 ---

 `Tasks` - examples of Python scripts with different ETL projects.
 - `city_bikes_data`: ETL project to extract data from BQ, transform via Pandas and upload result csv files to Google Drive.
+Methods to integrate with Google Drive are implemented in custom class.

 ---